CntoDev/cnto-additions-old/doc/editor_extensions.md

 -------
 These are editor modules available under the Modules, A3EE category.

-### Arsenal
-Adds full Arsenal to synchronized objects, optionally with a condition.

 ### Attach Synced
 Place the module, then synchronize a "parent" object to it.
 Then synchronize any "child" objects to the module.
 When you start the mission, the "child" objects